-From this area we can probably infer that the argument may not be quite as simple as “neutral runners CAN’T wear stability shoes”, because with the new technology, these stability shoes more dynamic stability features that will not overcorrect form, but might even help a neutral runner who might start overpronation more near the end of a long run or hard workout.
+From this area we can probably infer that the argument may not be quite as simple as “neutral runners CAN’T wear stability shoes”, because with the new technology, these stability shoes more dynamic stability features that will not overcorrect form, but might even help a runner who wears neutral running shoes who might start overpronation more near the end of a long run or hard workout.

 - Breathable open engineered mesh upper with seamless synthetic overlays